KCCG/shell-genomics/_episodes/03-working-with-files.md

 measure of security, as there is one more step between us and deleting our data files.

 **Important**: The `rm` command permanently removes the file.
 Be careful with this command.
 It doesn't just nicely put the files in the Trash.
 They're really gone.
+As a safety precaution you can simulate the familiar behaviour of the trash can on Mac and Windows machines by creating a folder in your home directory called `trash`.
+You can then "delete" files by using the `mv` command to move them to this folder first.
+Later you can permanently delete these files at your leisure -- after first reviewing the files to make sure that you aren't deleting anything by mistake.
+This is particularly useful when using wildards (such as `*`) to specify which files to delete.

 By default, `rm` will not delete directories.
 You can tell `rm` to delete a directory using the `-r` (recursive) option.
 Let's delete the backup directory